Haantjes Algebras and Diagonalization: Nijenhuis and Haantjes operators

-Let $M$ be a real differentiable manifold and $\boldsymbol{L}:TM\rightarrow TM$ be a $(1,1)$ tensor field, i.e., a field of linear operators on the tangent space at each point of $M$. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{L}$ is the defined by the vector-valued $2$-form
+Let $M$ be a real differentiable manifold and $\boldsymbol{L}:TM\rightarrow TM$ a smooth $(1,1)$ tensor field, i.e.,~a field of linear operators on the tangent space at each point of $M$.
+In the following, all tensors will be assumed to be smooth. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{L}$ is defined by the vector-valued $2$-form

-where $X,Y \in TM$ and $[ \ , \ ]$ denotes the commutator of two vector fields. \end{definition} In local coordinates $\boldsymbol{x}=(x^1,\ldots, x^n),$ the Nijenhuis torsion can be written as the skew-symmetric $(1,2)$ tensor field
+where $X,Y \in TM$ and $[ \ , \ ]$ denotes the commutator of two vector fields. \end{definition} In local coordinates $\boldsymbol{x}=(x^1,\ldots, x^n)$, the Nijenhuis torsion can be written as the skew-symmetric $(1,2)$ tensor field